How to Apply for NSFAS Trimester

 Students who want to study in trimester 2 or 3 can apply when NSFAS opens applications.
 Students are usually given one week only to apply for NSFAS.
 The application period will be for people who want to study at any of the 55 TVET colleges in South Africa during a particular trimester.

-How Do I Apply for NSFAS Trimester?
+How Do I Apply for the NSFAS Trimester?

 You can apply for NASFAS funding online, visit the TVET bursary office, or go to the NSFAS head office or NSFAS application centres.
 To apply online, follow the steps below:

 When applying for NSFAS funding, you will need documents, including a copy of the student’s South African ID/birth certificate/temporary ID/.
 You must also provide copies of the same documents for the parent/guardian or spouse.
-Remember to check the opening dates for applications for Trimester 3 funding, so you do not miss the deadline.
+Remember to check the opening dates for applications for Trimester 3 funding so you do not miss the deadline.
 Once you miss the application window, NSFAS will not fund you for that trimester.

 How Much Do Trimester Students Get From NSFAS?